Becoming an HVACR Technician: A Career Guide

 Are you interested in a hands-on career that requires solid mechanical and troubleshooting skills?
-If so, then becoming an HVAC (or HVACR) mechanic and installer might be the right career for you.
+If so, then becoming an HVACR mechanic and installer might be the right career for you.

 HVACR technicians — which stands for heating, ventilation, air conditioning and refrigeration — are tasked with installing, maintaining and repairing heating, ventilation, cooling and refrigeration systems that regulate the temperature and air quality in buildings and refrigeration systems.